newmonade/foo.cd/ReadMe.md

 Presentation
 =============

 A simple audio player based on Python, Qt, GStreamer and TagLib.
-Functionalities include customizable tree view, playlist view, global shortcuts, remote control, and web radio.
+Functionalities include customizable tree view, playlist view, gapeless playback, global shortcuts, remote control, and web radio.
+All kinds of audio files are supported, provided that you installed the related gst-plugin (might already be installed on your computer).
 The GUI is freely - and mostly - inspired by foobar2000 default interface.

 <!---